Get 20% Lifetime Off on all plans

 sql

-ALTER TABLE documents ADD COLUMN embedding vector(1536); CREATE INDEX ON documents USING ivfflat (embedding vector_cosine_ops) WITH (lists = 100);
+-- Add the vector column ALTER TABLE documents ADD COLUMN embedding vector(1536); -- Create an index for similarity search CREATE INDEX documents_embedding_idx ON documents USING ivfflat (embedding vector_cosine_ops) WITH (lists = 100);

-We wrote a migration script to copy vectors from Pinecone:
+We wrote a migration script to copy all existing vectors from Pinecone to PostgreSQL:

 typescript